 Can you clean light bulbs in water?

-Do not submerge a bulb directly into the water.
-Instead, use a wet cloth to wipe the dust and ensure the bulb is dry before re-installing and use.
+Its best to not submerge a bulb directly in water.
+Instead, use a damp cloth or paper towel to wipe the dust away.
+I like to use a paper towel sprayed with a bit of windex.
+Easy!
+Ensure the bulb is dry before re-installing and use.

 How to clean the fan blades?

 You can either use a toothbrush or vacuum.
-Really, using both is best, especially if your fan blades are very dirty.
+Really, using both is best especially if your fan blades are very dirty.
 Using the toothbrush to loosen up the built-up debris while vacuuming will get most of the blades clean.
 The vacuum should instantly suck up the caked-on dust and grime so you don’t have to sweep it up after.
-Be especially careful to not put too much pressure on the fan blades!
+Be especially careful to not put too much pressure on the fan blades as they can be weak, more so if your fan is older.

 Do I need to worry about electric shock?